jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/WEF-Global-Cybersecurity-Outlook-2024.md

 <a name="11-the-state-of-cyber-inequity"></a>
 ### 1.1 The state of cyber inequity
-*Image: A bar chart showing the percentage of organizations that carry cyber insurance, categorized by the number of employees.
-85% of organizations with 100,000+ employees carry cyber insurance, while only 21% of organizations with <250 employees carry cyber insurance.*
+*Image description: A bar graph titled "Organizations that carry cyber insurance by number of employees" shows the following percentages: 100,000+ Employees (85%), <250 Employees (21%).*
 Organizations that carry cyber insurance by number of employees F I G U R E  3
-100,000+
-Employees
-<250
-Employees
-0
-10
-20
-30
-40
-50
-60
-70
-80
-90
-100
-85%
-21%

 Global Cybersecurity Outlook 2024
 9

-*Image: A bar chart showing the percentage of organizations that carry cyber insurance, categorized by revenue.
-75% of organizations with >$5.5 billion per year in revenue carry cyber insurance, while only 25% of organizations with <$250 million per year in revenue carry cyber insurance.*
+*Image description: A bar graph titled "Organizations that carry cyber insurance by revenue" shows the following percentages: >$5.5 billion per year (75%), <$250 million per year (25%).*
 Organizations that carry cyber insurance by revenue
 F I G U R E  4
->$5.5 billion
-per year
-<$250 million
-per year
-0
-10
-20
-30
-40
-50
-60
-70
-80
-90
-100
-75%
-25%

 Globally, disparity across geographies is also reflected in the analysis.
 Perhaps unsurprisingly,